shreddykr/skr-karma-billing/README.md

 🔹 Script automatically grabs the citizen ID using the entered player ID

-🔹 Only accessible to whitelisted jobs: police, ambulance, mechanic, bennys, towtruck
+🔹 Only accessible to whitelisted jobs: police, ambulance, mechanic, bennys, towtruck -- Add or delete any in the client.lua

 🔹 Cancel button to back out with ease 🛑